ansys/scade-design-rules/doc/source/rules/diagrams/textual_diagrams.rst

-.. index:: single: Textual Diagrams
+.. index:: single: No textual diagrams

 No textual diagrams
 ===================